The 10 Most Indulgent Destinations In Victoria

 For all the talk of the winter blues, the cooler months are actually a perfect time for some well-earned soul nourishing.
 Indeed, there are few better ways to combat the chill like a dose of good old-fashioned pampering.

-Blessed with incredible natural landscapes and cosy locales, regional Victoria offers an array of indulgent winter escapes: from gourmandising to spa pampering, to luxurious accommodation lodgings, some of the best places for indulgence are found just outside the Melbourne buzz.
+Blessed with incredible natural landscapes and cosy locales, regional Victoria offers an array of indulgent winter escapes: from gourmandising to spa pampering, to luxurious accommodation lodgings in Melbourne, some of the best places for indulgence are found just outside the Melbourne buzz.
 We’ve got you covered with some of the most sought after regional spots for straight up decadence.
 Prepare to indulge.

 #1 Lake House Spa, Daylesford